Dellasvasileios/cached-latest-articles/README.md

 ⚙️ Shortcode Integration: Easily insert the latest articles.

 🕒 Configurable Cache Duration
-Set how frequently the cached articles should refresh (e.g., every 15 minutes, hourly, daily) with  WP-Cron events.
-This helps balance performance with content freshness.

 🔄 Automatic Cache Invalidation configuration

 The cache is automatically cleared when:

-A new article is created (published or scheduled)
+A new article is created updated or deleted(published or scheduled)

-An existing article is updated from the latest articles

-🧹 Manual Cache Clear
+🧹 Manual Cache renew